 These are just a few key things we pharmacists wish every patient knew about us, but the list goes on.
 So, the next time you see a pharmacist, consider us a resource in healthcare system.
 You’ll be glad you did.

 Frieda Wiley, PharmD, BCGP, RPh is a board-certified, clinical pharmacist, contract medical writer, and consultant.
 She has nearly 100 publications to her credit, including Arthritis Today, US News & World Report, Everyday Health, MedPage Today, and Clinical Cardiology Advisor.
-She is currently doing a research fellowship at the Lloyd Library in Cincinnati, Ohio.
 To read more about Frieda, visit her website, or follow her on Twitter.